 Living Donor Liver Transplants

 Deceased or Cadaveric Liver Transplant

 Blood Group Incompatible Liver Transplant

 Simultaneously Kidney and Liver Transplant

-However, living donor liver transplant is the most commonly done liver transplant in India.
-In a living donor transplant part of the liver is taken from the donor who has to be a family member or the blood relative of the patient.
+However, living donor liver transplant is the most commonly done liver transplant at Livcure Centre in India.
+In a living donor transplant procedure in India part of the liver is taken from the donor who has to be a family member or the blood relative of the patient as per the governing rules in India.
 Although living donor transplant is done in maximum number of cases in India but finding a suitable and fit donor is a big challenge in liver transplant surgery.
 The most important criteria for a donor is to have the matching blood group.
 In liver transplant RH typing (positive or negative) does not matter.
 This precisely means that the blood group of the donor and reciever has to be same or compatible as per the blood group acceptability criteria which is as under: